nrfconnect/sdk-nrf-bm/doc/nrf-bm/install_nrf_bm.rst

       Complete the following steps to get the |BMshort| code using the |nRFVSC|.

-      1. In the extension's :guilabel:`Welcome View`, click :guilabel:`Manage SDKs`.
-A popup window will appear.

-      #.
-Click :guilabel:`Install SDK`.
+      1. If this is your first time installing the SDK, click :guilabel:`Install SDK` in the extension's :guilabel:`Welcome View`.

+         If you have installed an SDK or a Toolchain before, click on :guilabel:`Manage SDKs` in the extension's :guilabel:`Welcome View`.
+         Then, select :guilabel:`Install SDK` from the quick pick menu that appears.

       #.
 In the next page you will be prompted to **Select SDK type**, click :guilabel:`nRF Connect SDK Bare Metal`.